data61/anonlink-client/docs/rest_client.rst

 =============================

-``clkhash`` includes a module for interacting with the anonlink-entity-service.
+``anonnlink-client`` includes a module for interacting with the anonlink-entity-service.

-.. automodule:: clkhash.rest_client
+.. automodule:: anonlinkclient.rest_client
     :members:
     :undoc-members:
     :show-inheritance: